aceeric/ociregistry/README.md

 ### In another terminal

 Curl a manifest list.
-Note the `ns` query parameter in the URL which tells the server to go to that upstream if the image isn't already locally cached (this is exactly how `containerd` does it):
+Note the `ns` query parameter in the URL which tells the server to go to that upstream if the image isn't already locally cached (this is exactly how `containerd` does it when you configure it to mirror):

 ```
 curl localhost:8080/v2/kube-scheduler/manifests/v1.29.1?ns=registry.k8s.io | jq